elementor/elementor-developers-docs/src/context-menu/advanced-example.md

 # Advanced Example

-In this example, we'll build a full Elementor add-on that sends and opens [Google PageSpeed](https://developers.google.com/speed/pagespeed/insights/) in a new tab to test page performance.
+In this example, we'll build a full Elementor addon that sends and opens [Google PageSpeed](https://developers.google.com/speed/pagespeed/insights/) in a new tab to test page performance.

 ## Folder Structure

-This add-on will contain several index files to prevent direct access to folders.
+This addon will contain several index files to prevent direct access to folders.
 The main file will register and enqueue a JS file in the editor, and the JS will add the page-speed action to the Elementor context menu.

 ```
 elementor-page-speed-context-menu/